Skip to content

 Host (macOS / Linux)

-The microVM has internet access via NAT through the Lima VM.
-The TAP device connects the microVM to Lima’s network namespace.
+The microVM has internet access via NAT through the Lima VM (or directly on native Linux).
+The TAP device connects the microVM to the host network namespace.

-MicroVMs don’t use networking for host communication — they use Firecracker’s vsock interface:
+MicroVMs don’t use networking for host communication — they use vsock:

 PortProtocolPurpose

-52Length-prefixed JSONGuest agent (health checks, status, exec, snapshot lifecycle)
+52Length-prefixed JSONGuest agent (health checks, status, snapshot lifecycle)

 MicroVMs have no SSH access by design.
 Communication is exclusively via vsock.
 This eliminates: